-Based in Louisville, Meinhart, Smith & Manning, PLLC’s personal injury attorneys have helped many clients in their pursuit of justice.
-We understand how to handle complicated Louisville personal injury and motor vehicle accident claims.
-Our team fights diligently for the maximum financial compensation for our clients.
+Based in Louisville, Meinhart, Smith & Manning, PLLC has helped many clients in their pursuit of justice.
+We understand how to handle complicated Louisville injury and vehicle accident claims.
+Our skilled team of Louisville injury lawyers fights diligently for the maximum financial compensation for our clients.

 If you’ve suffered an injury or disability due to negligence, contact Meinhart, Smith & Manning, PLLC.
 Our team of trusted Louisville personal injury attorneys can help protect your rights and best interests.

-Our injury law firm always takes cases on a contingency-fee basis, meaning you don’t pay us a single penny unless we secure compensation.
+Our Kentucky law firm always takes cases on a contingency-fee basis, meaning you don’t pay us a single penny unless we secure compensation.
 You never pay attorney fees out-of-pocket.
-If you’re in search of an experience Louisville personal injury attorney team, contact our office today to set up a free initial consultation and case evaluation.
+If you’ve been in a car wreck in Kentucky and you’re in search of an experienced Louisville car accident lawyer, contact our Louisville office today to set up a free initial consultation and case evaluation.

 We understand the physical, emotional, and financial toll a serious accident can take.
 We make it our mission to keep the legal process simple yet effective, working towards the best possible legal outcome for you and your family.

-Some accidents can result in major injuries, significant medical bills, emotional strife, property damage, lost wages from missed time at work, or even the death of a loved one.
+Some accidents can result in major injuries, significant medical bills, emotional strife, property damage, lost wages from missed time at work, or even the death of a loved one, in which case you should contact our Louisville wrongful death lawyers.
 If someone else’s negligence caused you any type of harm, you have the right to take the at-fault party or parties to civil court to demand compensation.

-In Kentucky, an experienced Louisville personal injury attorney can help your case in the following:
+In Kentucky, an experienced injury lawyer can help your case in the following:

 Meinhart, Smith & Manning, PLLC is easily accessible to clients at all times.
-When you call our office, you’ll get an attorney – not a case manager, paralegal, or assistant.
-We will help you with your legal claim every step of the way, never leaving you in the dark about our actions or the status of your case.
+When you call our office, you’ll get an experienced trial attorney – not a case manager, paralegal, or assistant.
+We will help injury victims with their legal claim every step of the way, never leaving them in the dark about our actions or the status of the case.

-Our team will help you through each step of the injury claims process.
-We’ll take care of your claim so you can focus on healing.
+Our skilled legal team will help you through each step of the injury claims process.
+Our Kentucky trial lawyers take care of your accident claim so you can focus on healing.

-Personal injury lawsuits can encompass a wide variety of incidents, and each type of personal injury requires knowledge of the laws and statutes surrounding it.
-If you require an attorney who can handle multiple types of personal injury cases and has experience working with your specific circumstances, choose Meinhart, Smith, & Manning, PLLC.
-Our attorneys have significant experience working in all types of personal injury law, including the following practice areas.
+Injury lawsuits can encompass a wide variety of incidents, and each type of injury requires knowledge of the laws and statutes surrounding it.
+If you require an attorney who is skilled in defending multiple types of injury cases, and has experience going against big-money insurance companies to defend your interests – contact Meinhart, Smith, & Manning, PLLC.
+Our Kentucky injury attorneys have decades of experience defending our clients against all types of injuries, including:

 If you or a loved one has suffered an injury, a serious loss or wrongful death due to the negligence of others, you need a skilled and experienced trial attorney with a proven track record to help you get the compensation you deserve.
 At Meinhart, Smith & Manning, PLLC we know what it takes to get results.

-There is a statute of limitations, or deadline for filing, on personal injury claims in Kentucky.
-Missing this deadline almost certainly means losing your right to file a personal injury lawsuit.
+Missing this deadline almost certainly means losing your right to file an injury lawsuit.
 In Kentucky, you have just one year after the date of the incident to bring a claim.
 This is shorter than the deadline in most other states.
-Act quickly and contact us as soon as you can after an wreck to make sure you meet the time limit.
+Act quickly and contact us as soon as you can after an wreck to make sure you know your legal rights and meet the time limit.